sk-2398/jobs_scrapper_using_Python/README.md

-echo "# Job Listing Scraper

-This project contains a Python script to scrape job listings from Working Nomads.
+# This project contains a Python script to scrape job listings from Working Nomads.

 ## Description